 Camellia japonica 'Lady Clare'

-(aka 'Akashigata' in Japan) "Akashi Bay" (trans.) is from Edo (now known as Tokyo) and has semi-double flowers with a distinct column of stamens.
-The flowers are deep pink and appear in early to mid-season.
-'Lady Clare' is a very dependable landscape plant because it is tough and has good cold hardiness; large plants are often seen in old gardens in this area.
+First appearing in Japan as 'Akashigata' in 1898, 'Lady Clare' has semi-double flowers with a distinct column of stamens.
+A very dependable, weather-tough landscape plant, large specimens can often be found in old gardens in NC.
 This is a triploid variety which means it has three sets of chromosomes rather than the two sets usually found in C. japonica.
 The leaves are large and thick while the plant has a somewhat spreading growth habit.

 » Bloom color: Deep, vibrant pink

 » Bloom size: Very large, 5+ inches

 » Bloom period (NC): Early to mid spring (Feb-Mar)

 » Growth rate, habit: Vigorous, upright/spreading